TWIN FALLS, Idaho — UPDATE (1/28/21): To make a donation and support the project, click here.

-To help collect the names of those lost, Scott has been working with Senator Risch's office.
-"The department of defense is gathering that for us because it will be all military members from Twin Falls County.
+"The Department of Defense is gathering that for us because it will be all military members from Twin Falls County.
 We already have the list of the three officers who lost their lives during duty, and we also have one fireman who lost his life in duty as well," said Martin.

-Scott originally went to the Chamber of Commerce several months ago.
+Martin originally went to the Chamber of Commerce several months ago.
 Once the project gained momentum, he went to the city for approval and looked for additional funding for up to $45,000.
 The project was proposed two weeks ago and was approved at last night's city council meeting.

-"So we hope to have something up for it this week.
+"We hope to have something up for it this week.
 It has not been set up yet.
 We just talked about that this morning.
 Having had it approved last night, we didn't want to put anything up yet.
 But when we do, it will go live, we'll put it out on our Facebook and social media sites just to let the community know if this is something they want to participate with, they can," said Murray.

-Martin also made it clear that wall will not be filled upon completion and will have space for names in the future if necessary.
+Martin also made it clear that the wall will not be filled upon completion and will have space for names in the future if necessary.

 The goal is to have the wall dedicated by Memorial Day 2021.